satendra03/BeatBlast-MusicHub/README.md

 BeatBlast: Your go-to music hub for discovering, creating, and enjoying your favorite beats with ease and style.

+## Live

+You can visit here : https://beat-blast-music-hub-by-satendra.vercel.app/

 ## Features

 - Play, pause, skip to the next or previous song.